By: Marilyn L. Davis

 But it also opens us up to having others relate, support and encourage us.
 I’d rather have someone like my personal approach to writing than to tell me how much they like a quote I included in the post.
 Even if the quote is accurate for the piece, I might be hiding behind the words that someone else wrote.
 The same is true for images.
 Yes, we have to have them for today’s readers.
 But again, we don’t usually create them.
 However, that visual representation of our passion reinforces the energy of the post.

 When you find your passion, you find your voice.
 That simple and that hard.
 And you only find these within yourself.
+Click To Tweet

-Spend some time free writing about what excites you.
+Write about what excites you.
 Take that topic and explore several components.
 It’s often a particular aspect of the subject that provides you with a way to write from authority and demonstrate your passion for the theme.

 Next, you can decide whether to write from the perspective of depth or breadth of your subject.
 There are subtle truths that you can discover when you write from the perspective of depth that you might gloss over if you’re writing from breadth.
 Learn about powerful, vigorous and lively words that energize your writing.